lightstep/lightstep-tracer-javascript/doc/cookbook.md

 # LightStep JavaScript Tracing Cookbook

 Creating a useful trace in LightStep takes only a few minutes.
-Once a single trace has been created in your system, the same logic can be applied to create more complex traces that will give you new insight into your production code.
+Once a single trace has been created in your system, the same logic can be applied to create more complex traces that will give you new insight into your running production system.

 The cookbook recipes here assume you've already successfully installed the OpenTracing and LightStep NPM packages.
 If not, check out the [README](../README.md).

 * Getting started
     * [Browser quick start](#browser-quick-start)